pjincz/nginx-cgi/README.md

 directory).

 This option can contain nginx variable.
 Althrough I don't know what use this is.
-Maybe you can setup different working dir for different server_name here.
+Maybe you can setup different working dir for different server_name by this.

 Default: empty

 #### `cgi_path <PATH>`

-Change cgi script PATH environment variable
+Change cgi script PATH environment variable.

 Default: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin